baartzr/actionmail/docs/firebase_setup.md

 ```
 This will create `lib/firebase_options.dart` with your Firebase project configuration.

+**IMPORTANT**: This file contains API keys and should NOT be committed to git.
+It's already in `.gitignore`.

 ### 3. Add google-services.json file

 **Location**: Place the `google-services.json` file in: